snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

   - Draw schematic for tool design
     - Gas flow
     - Electrical
-3) Fully understand the physical measurement process
+2) Fully understand the physical measurement process
   - CV and how it’s related to the microphysics of the surface
-2) Detailed diagram of the surface of Al2O3
+3) Detailed diagram of the surface of Al2O3
   - Thickness and layer details
-  -  Device mask (no overlapping gates , just close)
+4) Device mask (no overlapping gates)
   - Check later with simulation for  satisfactory electric field penetration and integrity.
-3) Test plan for readout schematic
+5) Test plan for readout schematic
   - Exact device shape  with details
   - Special test structure that is a separate from the device
-4) Liquid argon system
+6) Liquid argon system
   - Argon recirculation
   - LAr coffee brewer inspired recirculation device
-5) We need mobile charge carriers in the semiconductor (LAr)
+7) We need mobile charge carriers in the semiconductor (LAr)
   - Create a method for generating carriers needed for CV measurements

 ---